frankfajardo/lms-content-template-scorm2004e3/README.md

     * vocab/*

-  * Standard SCORM files that you must change.
+  * Standard SCORM files that you **must update**.

     * imsmanifest.xml - this is essential for your LMS to recognise your content.
 Note that this file references the files above.
 You must leave those references as they are.

-  * Standard Template Content - These are files used by the template to run your content.
-There is no need to change these files unless you wish to change how this template behaves.
+  * Standard Player Content - These are files used by the player to run your content. *There is no need to change these files unless you wish to change how this player behaves.*

     * launch/sco-player.html
     * shared/css/*